 Q: How do I attach my label onto my quilt?

-Put your needle through just a couple of threads of the backing fabric and then the label.
+After passing your needle through a few threads of the backing cloth, move on to the label.

 And it is easy to do:

 Pull your thread with a knot through the backing fabric and have the needle come out right next to your label.

 In the picture to the left, you can see that the first stitch comes up from the purple backing and goes through the pink label very near the corner of the label.